MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ![A screenshot of nine pages with charts and tables from the report template](/img/Interactive-Website-Performance-Report-Template-Thumbnail-v-1-2.png)

+# Interactive Website's Performance Report Template

 ## Overview

-This report template is created for everyone who would like to analyse the performance of a website.
+  This report template is created for anyone who would like to analyse a website’s performance.
 It takes data from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/) (a free online tool for visualising a large amount of data), to find useful insights.
-Google Data Studio can load data from all kinds of sources, e.g. Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.
+Google Data Studio can load data from all kinds of sources, for example, Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.

 ## Versions Ready to Use